 Jomo Kenyatta International Airport is the busiest airport in East Africa.
 The expansion of the Terminal 2 is coming in the near future, which will increase the handling capacity from 9 million person-times per year to 20 million person-times per year.
 A8 National Road is the only access to JKIA, which cannot match the future expansion need of the airport and the fast development of the surrounding highway network.
 A large number of passengers miss their flights on account of the frequent traffic congestions of A8 National Road.
 The Project, by constructing an expressway connecting the downtown and the airport, will greatly reduce the commuting time and be essential for coping with the increasing capacity of JKIA.
-It will also relieve the traffic pressure of the airport.
+It will also relieve the traffic pressure of the current road network and enhance the traffic capacity of the collecting and distributing channels of the airport.